Wolfy024/Renamer-Bot/README.md

 </details>

 ## Known Issues
-Can't Support multiple users as of now
+Can't Support multiple users as of now.